Solar panels can work even in the cold winter months. It is just that the solar panels produce much less energy in winter than they do in summer.

 Because the sun is lower in the sky in winter than it is in summer, you will want your panels at a steeper angle during these months.

-It is recommend that adding 10-15 degrees to the winter angle for your latitude.
+It is recommended that add 10-15 degrees to the winter angle for your latitude.

 Before making any adjustments, discuss your options with your solar panel supplier.
 You should be very careful not to tinker with your panels in a way that could void the warranty.